forcepusher/Relay/README.md

 Yes, it actually serializes your game state to JSON so you can easily spot bugs.
 That is the core difference for improving your debugging experience.

+Future plans:
+1. Sample projects to use as a template for kickstarting development of your games.
+2. Unity Dedicated Server, where Unity instance server is just a connected client to its own relay server.
+3. UDP support via HTTP3/QUIC.

+Not planned:
+1. Chasing performance brownie points.
+Not doing anything unless it's spiking in a profiler.
+2. Drag and drop garbage.
+Too much hassle and bloat to get right.
+3. Deterministic prediction-rollback.
+Not financially viable for most studios and game types.

 Library boilerplate code and tests were AI-assisted, LLMs can't write OOP code like this anyway.
 And as always - beware it's all code.
-No drag and drop garbage planned.